Working with the Vector Index

 Enabling the Vector Index for an Asset Collection

-All the TopBraid AI Service features, including the Vector Index, are bundled in the TopBraid AI Service
+All the TopBraid AI Service features, including the Vector Index, are bundled in the TopBraid AI Service collection that needs to be included.

-To do that, go to Settings
+To do that, go to Settings, Includes:

 It’s required to define the classes and properties which should be used by the Vector Index.